sanketrane/Bcell_fate_imm_resp/README.md

 2. Scripts written in the _R_ language to generate data suitable to incorporate in Bayesian fitting in _Stan_ and to process the output from fitted models.

 It does not contain:
-1. Original data from immunization experiments represented in the _Excel_ format;
+1. Original data from immunization experiments represented in the _Excel_ format.

 Models are written in _Stan_ version 2.18 and compiled and fitted using _CmdStan_ version 2.31.